Atomic forces from correlation energy functionals based on the adiabatic-connection fluctuation-dissipation theorem: Atomic forces in RPA

 By combining the standard HFT formulation of forces with the supplementary exchange and correlation terms identified and defined in Eq.~(\ref{eq:force_total_term_RPA}), we can calculate the RPA forces at self-consistency.
 Reaching self-consistency requires, however, around ten iterations in practice.
 In order to decrease the computational cost, it is motivated to explore the possibility of evaluating the forces from the non-self-consistent (nscf) RPA total energy.

-The force expression in Eq.~(\ref{eq:force_total_developed}) is general and valid for any KS starting point.
+The force expression in Eq.~(\ref{eq:force_total_developed}) is valid for any KS starting point based on a local xc potential.
 For ease of discussion, we will hereafter focus on a particular starting point, the PBE approximation \cite{Ernzerhof1996,Ernzerhof1997}.
 In this case, the second term in Eq.~(\ref{eq:force_total_developed}) is evaluated with the PBE density, and the third force term is evaluated with the PBE xc potential.
 The derivative of $n^{\text{PBE}}$ with respect to $\mathbf{R}_{I}$ is determined from the first-order variation of the occupied PBE orbitals, which can be computed from the self-consistent Sternheimer equation,

 where $\hat{H}_{\rm KS}$ stands for the PBE KS Hamiltonian.
-For a given occupied band $\nu$, the quantity $\varepsilon_{\nu}$ corresponds to its KS eigenvalue and $\Delta \phi_{\nu}$ is its first-order response to the applied perturbation, $\Delta \mathbf{R}_{I}$.
+For a given occupied band $\nu$, the quantity $\varepsilon_{\nu}$ corresponds to its KS eigenvalue, while $\Delta \phi_{\nu}$ is its first-order response to the applied perturbation, $\Delta \mathbf{R}_{I}$.
 The quantity $\Delta \hat{V}$ stands for the response of the KS potential to the same perturbation.
 We note that, since self-consistency is required, the only feasible starting points are those from LDA and GGA functionals, for which the DFPT formalism is implemented within \texttt{QE} \cite{baroni2001PhononsRelatedCrystal}.

 For determining the fourth force term in Eq.~(\ref{eq:force_total_developed}), we again exploit the expression for $\delta E_{\text{xc}}^{\text{RPA}}/\delta v_{\text{eff}}$ as in Eqs.~(\ref{eq:force_fourth_term_RPA})-(\ref{eq:force_fourth_term_RPA_developed}) but, this time, we include the variation of the full KS potential.
 Thus, we need to replace the third and fourth terms in Eq.~(\ref{eq:force_total_developed}) with the following expression